How Hard Can It Be?

 You need to be in a relaxed state where words are flowing and both sides of your brain are in synch: the creativity and the language parts.
 And to get into that state, you have to work without distraction.
 Which means turning off your phone, your email, your browse, everything.

-Use a writing software like Ommwriter, which plays gentle meditative music to boost your creativity.
-Or write on paper — this is a great way to break through any blocks or uncertainties that come up when you’re writing your book.
+Or write on paper -- this is a great way to break through any blocks or uncertainties that come up when you're writing your book.

 Time and place have a role to play in writing your book so give yourself that luxury of uninterrupted time.